U.S. Exchanges

 Frequently Asked Questions

-Yes, Deere & Company (DE) is a premier agricultural stock specializing in farm equipment and precision agriculture technology.
-It dominates the machinery segment market cap.
+Yes, Deere & Company (DE) is a premier stock specializing in farm equipment.
+It dominates the machinery segment and heavily invests in precision technology.

-The leading fertilizer stocks include Mosaic (MOS), CF Industries (CF), and Nutrien (NTR).
-These firms focus on essential nutrients like nitrogen and phosphate.
+Leading firms include Mosaic (MOS), CF Industries (CF), and Nutrien (NTR).
+They focus on essential plant nutrients like nitrogen and phosphate.